0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 title: dynamically extracting the encryption key from a simple ransomware
 ---

-recently I've played ransomware101 room in [secdojo website](https://www.sec-dojo.com/) where I was given a windows box that has an flag ecrypted by a ransomware, and I had to figure out the decryption key to recover it, ransomware key generation function worked like the following:
+recently I've played ransomware101 room in [secdojo website](https://www.sec-dojo.com/) where I was given a windows box that has a flag ecrypted by a ransomware, and I had to figure out the decryption key to recover it, the ransomware key generation function worked like the following:

   - get the computer name
   - get the mac address
   - concatenate them
   - md5

-the ransomware generated the same key everytime for the same computer, so I wanted to see if I could use the built-in key generation function to dynamically extract the key from the ransomware
+it generated the same key everytime for the same computer, so I wanted to see if I could use the built-in key generation function to dynamically extract the key from the ransomware

 I had came up with 2 ways to do it, I had spent few days trying to get the first one to work, when I randomly stumbled upon another way, and was able to get it to work under 2 hours, I'm gonna touch on the second one first as it seems easier and more practical